Viborg lose duo over visa issues for West Ham trip

 "But it is even more unfortunate, purely humanly, that the two miss out on the great experience."

-West Ham could give defender Thilo Kehrer his debut for the club after the Germany international joined the Hammers from Paris St-Germain on Wednesday.
+West Ham have defender Thilo Kehrer available to make his debut for the club after the Germany international signed for the Hammers from Paris St-Germain on Wednesday.

-Morocco international Nayef Aguerd remains sidelined following surgery on an ankle injury he sustained during a pre-season friendly against Rangers, while fellow centre-back Angelo Ogbonna is not yet ready to return from anterior cruciate ligament damage and fellow defender Craig Dawson is a doubt.
+Morocco international Nayef Aguerd remains sidelined following surgery on an ankle injury he sustained during a pre-season friendly against Rangers, while fellow centre-back Angelo Ogbonna is not ready to return from anterior cruciate ligament damage and fellow defender Craig Dawson is a doubt.

-Left-back Aaron Cresswell and manager David Moyes are suspended for the first leg and captain Declan Rice is banned from playing in the tie.
+Left-back Aaron Cresswell and manager David Moyes are suspended for the first leg.
+Moyes apologised for kicking a ball at a ball boy after he was sent off after his side's Europa League semi-final defeat by Eintracht Frankfurt.

-The Hammers are one of 44 teams taking part in the play-off round and one of five clubs to have automatically qualified for the stage.
+Cresswell was shown a red card during their acrimonious loss and captain and England international Declan Rice is banned from playing in the tie after an angry rant at the referee.

+Manuel Lanzini, Tomas Soucek or Flynn Downes could replace Rice in midfield, although first team coach Billy McKinlay said a decision on who will take the armband is yet to be made in the absence of vice-captain Cresswell.

+"A little bit of rest will be a positive of him not playing but we look forward to getting him back," McKinlay said of Rice.

 The second leg will take place in Viborg next Thursday, with the winners joining the group stage of the competition when it begins on 8 September.